MattHeffNT/StreetFoodFinder/README.md

  https://mattheffnt.github.io/StreetFoodFinder

-Using the Google Maps API and Browser user location, this app will provide users with details about street food vendors near their current location
+Using Leaflet js, Browser user location, and the Darwin City Council Open Data API, this app will provide users with details about street food vendors near their current location.

 <strong>Libraries/Frameworks used:</strong>
 <ul>